sanoelle/ecommerce-website/outerwear/scarves/scarves-4.md

 ---
 layout: products
 type: scarves
-title: Scarf 4
+title: Sophisticate
-price: $20
+price: $30
-image: outerwear/scarves/sample-image.jpg
+image: outerwear/scarves/scarf-4.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+This thick pashmina scarf is a staple wardrobe item.
+It can be worn for both fashion and function in any season.